 Merchandising has a wide range of definitions, both academic and purely practical.
-At LEAFIO, we understand it as a set of activities aimed at promoting goods in retail outlets or, to put it simply, stimulating purchases in the stores.
-Also, for us, merchandising in terms of shelf space management takes place on the sales floor between a buyer and a seller.
+At LEAFIO, we understand it as a set of activities aimed at promoting the purchase of goods in stores.
+Also, for us, merchandising, in terms of shelf space management, takes place on the sales floor between a buyer and a seller.

 Merchandising has its own "rules" known as the "5 rights of merchandising".
-The classic ones are: the right products, at the right place, at the right time, in the right quantity at the right price.
+The classic ones are the right products, in the right place, at the right time, in the right quantity at the right price.
 The scope of tasks is quite broad and concerns many areas of the retailer's business.
 For this reason, the merchandising function can be performed both by a separate organizational unit and be subordinated to one of the business departments.
-The pros and cons of various approaches to organizing a merchandising department are discussed in this blog.
+This blog will discuss the pros and cons of various approaches to organizing a merchandising department.

 - collaborate with category managers who communicate with suppliers, manufacturers, and distributors, ensuring that sales plans and merchandising strategies are properly executed;

 - allocate product categories and promotional items on the sales floor and the shelves depending on their profitability and/or other current goals of the retailer;